-In additional to being a chapter of the National Audubon Society, Decatur Audubon is a member of the Audubon Council of Illinois, and an affiliate of the Illinois Audubon Society.
+In addition to being a chapter of the National Audubon Society, Decatur Audubon is a member of the Audubon Council of Illinois, and an affiliate of the Illinois Audubon Society.
 Our members include hikers and other nature enthusiasts as well as armchair- and outdoor birders and those interested in tree-study (our group started as a bird and tree club in 1921).
 We schedule a number of nature walks each year, with most of the hikes taking place in the spring and fall.

 We have members who are expert birders and many who are beginners or intermediates.
 At our fall-winter-spring monthly meetings we offer presentations by birders and/or informal bird study sessions for those who wish to increase their knowledge.
 Among our members we find birders, conservationists, environmentalists and many who love the natural world– the Earth and all its creatures.

 'Birding Trip to Magee Marsh' by Betty Smith